Izzy4me/developer-jutra-course/M3/gta-s2-deliveroo/plan-differentCarsSelection.prompt.md

   - More agile physics parameters

 - **SUV**
+  - Playable vehicle.
+  - Dark gray color: RGB(46, 48, 52)
+  - Heavier, more powerful but less agile than Sport.
+  - Custom rendering: Features a darker rear section and unique window styling instead of a separate roof.

+- **Truck**
   - Not playable - shows alert: "Not implemented now, please buy DLC: Wide and fuel-hungry"
-  - Dark gray color for button preview: RGB(46, 48, 52)
+  - Orange color for button preview: RGB(255, 102, 0)
+  - Custom rendering: Features a separate front cab and a large, darker rear storage area.

 ### 2. UI Integration
 - Car selection buttons appear in side panel
 - Visible only on TITLE_SCREEN state
-- Three button group styled consistently with existing UI
+- Four button group styled consistently with existing UI
 - Selection persists across all levels in the game session
 - Cannot change car mid-game